dikortis/LetsTalkETC/Episodes/Episode_11.md

 **Manuel Sabin:**
-oh
-yeah there's there's no real reason to believe that it should not be solvable but there are very strong reasons why our current techniques will need to be
+yes there's there's no real reason to believe that it should not be solvable but there are very strong reasons why our current techniques will need to be